 Cotyledon glauca, Echeveria glauca

-Echeveria secunda is a succulent that forms attractive clumps of short-stemmed, tight rosettes that grow up to 6 inches (15 cm) in diameter.
+Echeveria secunda is a succulent plant that forms attractive clumps of tight, short-stemmed rosettes that grow up to 6 inches (15 cm) in diameter.
 Leaves are fleshy, oval-shaped, keeled, pale bluish-green, with edges and tips adorned with a hint of pink, red, or brown, more conspicuous in winter.
-Flowers are relatively large compared to the plant and have red calyces and yellow petals, giving them a bi-colored appearance.
-They appear in late spring on up to 1 foot (30 cm) tall arching stems.
+Flowers are relatively large compared to the rosettes.
+They have red calyces and yellow petals, giving them a bi-colored appearance.
+The flowers appear in late spring on arching, up to 1 foot (30 cm) long stems.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).